ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## 6. Usage for OpenSearch Maintainers and Contributors

-This section discusses how maintainers and contributors can use this new process in their daily days to take advantge of benefits the automatization implemented the creation of changelogs and release notes
+This section discusses how maintainers and contributors can utilize the **Automated Changelog and Release Notes Process**.

 ### 6.1.
 Changelog Workflow Process

-To make use of the changelog workflow when opening a PR, a contributor or maintainer can follow either an automatic or manual approach for commiting changeset files.
+To make use of the changelog workflow when opening a PR, a contributor or maintainer can choose between two options.
+First, they can install the `OpenSearch_Changeset_Bot` on their repository/repositories to give the **OpenSearch Changelog PR Bridge** permission to commit changeset files on their behalf.
+This option will be called the "automatic approach" below.

+Second, a contributor or maintainer can choose to commit their changeset files manually instead of authorizing the **OpenSearch Changelog PR Bridge** to do so on their behalf.
+This option is referred to below as the "manual approach".

 #### 6.1.1.
-Automatic Apporach Followed
+Automatic Approach

-In order to use the **OpenSearch Changelog PR Bridge** service for automatic commit of changeset files in any of your OpenSearch forked repos:
+In order to use the **OpenSearch Changelog PR Bridge** service to commit changeset files on your behalf in any of your forked OpenSearch repositories:

 - Navigate to the [OpenSearch-bot](https://github.com/apps/opensearch-changeset-bot) installation page and click "Install".

-- Follow the instructions there and only install this App in all forked OpenSearch repositories where you want to have this feature activated.
+- Follow the instructions there and install this App in the forked OpenSearch repositories where you want to have this feature activated.

-Once installed, go to the PR description and under the `## Changelog` section add the changelog entries detailing the changes suggested in your PR.
+Once the App has been installed and you open a PR, find the `## Changelog` section in the PR description template and add a changelog entry/entries detailing the changes introduced in your PR.

-Below are the formatting standards for changelog entries in the `## Changelog`:
+Your entries in the `## Changelog` section must adhere to the following format:

 - Each entry line must begin with a hyphen (-) in the Markdown source file.

-- Contributors must categorize their changes by using one of the following prefixes, followed by a colon.
+- Following the hyphen, enter the category prefix that best represents the changes you are introducing.
+This prefix must be followed by a colon.
+Only the following category prefixes may be used:
   - `breaking`
   - `chore`
   - `deprecate`